Ejemekwuru: Geography, language, and demographics

 The town covers an area of about 16 km^{2}, of which roughly one-third is zoned for residential use and the remainder for agriculture.
 In January 1996, Ejemekwuru was granted the status of an autonomous community by the Government of Imo State, a decision published in the Imo State of Nigeria Extraordinary Gazette, No. 2, Vol. 21, in April 1996.
 Prior to this, it was part of the Awa Autonomous Community.

 Ejemekwuru consists of five main village groups: Umuagwo, Umuebe, Umuawo, Umuoduwa, and Umuakum.
 Each village group has its own administrative unit, which is further subdivided into smaller villages and kindreds.

 The community is served by four major roads running north–south and east–west.
 The north–south route, also known as the Ogbaku–Oguta road, connects Ogbaku to the south with Izombe and Oguta to the north.
 The east–west route, the Azara Obiato–Agwa road, links Agwa to the west with Azara Obiato to the east.

-The principal market is the Nkwo Ejemekwuru Market Square, located along the Ejemekwuru–Ogbaku road.
-Opposite the market lies a dense tropical rainforest that serves as the sacred grove of the deity Ezeala, known as Oke Ohia Ezeala.
-This forest holds historical and cultural significance for the community.
-Other smaller markets exist within the villages, including the Nkwoala Market in Umuebe, which now functions primarily as a daily market, the defunct Eke Eburu Market in Umuakum, and the Eke Amadioha Market at the junction of the Ogbaku–Oguta and Agwa–Azara Obiato roads.

 Ejemekwuru has a tropical rainforest climate, with two main seasons: the rainy season (udu mmiri), which lasts from April to October, and the dry season (okochi), which runs from November to March.